maxutility2011/ezLiveStreaming/README.md

 ```
 Please replace the key_id and key with your own ones.
 The above configuration tells Shaka player what key to use to decrypt the HLS media segments.
 Next, copy-paste the HLS master playlist url into Shaka player demo (https://shaka-player-demo.appspot.com/demo) and hit "play" button.

+Actually, the above DRM key configuration is not needed if you just play the individual variant playlists instead of the master playlist.
+Shaka player will download the key file (key.bin) which is given by the *URI* field in the *EXT-X-KEY* tag and get the decrypt key from there.
+I haven't figured out why individual variant playlists work but not the master.

 ![screenshot](doc/diagrams/shaka_player_drm_config.png)

-### How to get the DRM key_id and key
+## How to get the DRM key_id and key
 The DRM key_id (but not the decrypt key) can be found in the get_job response from api_server.
-Please use the key_id and get_drm_key request provided by ezKey_server (in the postman collection) to retrieve the decrypt key.
+Please use the get_drm_key request to retrieve the decrypt key from the ezKey_server.
+The key ID must be supplied when sending the get_drm_key request.
+A sample get_drm_key request can be found in [doc/ezLiveStreaming.postman_collection.json](doc/ezLiveStreaming.postman_collection.json).
 Do NOT expose the ezKey_server API to the Internet!!!

-Alternatively, a DRM key info file (called key.json) is written to local disk (but not uploaded to S3) along with the key file (key.bin).
+Alternatively, a DRM key info file in clear text, **key.json** is written to local disk (but not uploaded to S3) when a DRM-protected live channel starts.
 The decrypt key can be found there.

-Actually, the above DRM key configuration is not needed if you play the individual variant playlists instead of  the master playlist.
-Shaka player will download the key file (key.bin) which is given by the *URI* field in the *EXT-X-KEY* tag and get the decrypt key.
-I haven't figured out why individual variant playlists work but not the master.
+The content of key.info is essentially the body of [KeyInfo](https://github.com/maxutility2011/ezLiveStreaming/blob/5e1d803dbb09e880a50555ede3b6f95752702e02/models/drm.go#L22) struct.

 # S3 output configuration

 ezLiveStreaming supports uploading transcoder outputs to AWS S3 buckets.
-You can configure S3 media output via the "S3_output" section,
+You can configure S3 media output via the [S3_output section](https://github.com/maxutility2011/ezLiveStreaming/blob/5e1d803dbb09e880a50555ede3b6f95752702e02/specs/sample_live_job.json#L14), e.g.,
 ```
 "S3_output": {
-    "Bucket": "bzhang-test-bucket-public"
+    "Bucket": "bzhang-test-bucket"
 }
 ```
 Currently, ezLiveStreaming does not support programmatic S3 authentication methods.
-You may configure AWS access key and secret key as environment variables on the worker VM, so that worker_transcoder has access to upload to the bucket.
+You need to find a way to grant S3 upload access to the worker.

 # Code structure